phasehq/docs/public/integrations/platforms/github-actions.md

 ## Using Phase Console secret syncing

-Automatically sync secrets in your Phase Aoo to GitHub Actions Secrets & Environments.
+Automatically sync secrets in your Phase App to GitHub Actions Secrets & Environments.

 <Warning>
   When secret syncing is enabled, secrets stored inside Phase will be treated as